Terms and Conditions

 4.3 Payments in Danish Kroner

-In selected ERP and financial systems and the like as well as 3rd party integrations via November First's API, November First offers payments of invoices in Danske Kroner, including account to account payments and FIK payments.
+With API access to the Portal and in selected ERP- and financial systems as well as 3rd party integrations via November First's API, November First offers payments of invoices in Danish Kroner, including account to account payments and FIK payments.

 4.4 Payment Collection